Page 1 of 32

 Tags: career development, Career planning, construction, job placement, mentorship, Networking, skilled trades

-“I think providing an accessible space for people to learn is power. … I have never experienced an opportunity that has valued youth workers and youth to this degree and even provided evidence-based workshops and lectures to support the importance.”Read our impact report for more quotes from our stakeholders“Our collaboration with YouthREX has been a… View Article
+“I think providing an accessible space for people to learn is power. … I have never experienced an opportunity that has valued youth workers and youth to this degree and even provided evidence-based workshops and lectures to support the importance.”Read our impact report for more quotes from our stakeholders“…We have successfully improved the way our… View Article

 February 19, 2025